 Take a look at the following slide:

 This is a classic example of using a continuous element with separators.
-Pipe represents continuity while the beads represent milestones.
+Pipe represents continuity while the beads ( glossy balls) represent milestones.

 While separate chevrons used in the previous example give an indication of distinct phases in the lifecycle of a project, a connecting element in the above example indicates continuity.